-Given the increases on both the employer’s side and the employee’s side, the maximum 401(k) contribution per employee is $57,000.
+The maximum combined 401(k) contribution per employee (employer plus employee contributions) rose from $61,000 in 2022 to $66,000 in 2023.
 This is very important since it puts into perspective your employer 401(k) match policy or profit sharing policy.

-When an employer can contribute up to $38,500 a year, perhaps a $3,000 annual 401k match isn’t very impressive.
-Be aware when looking for new job opportunities.
+When an employer can contribute up to $43,500 a year, perhaps a $3,000 annual 401k match isn't very impressive.
+Be aware of an employer's 401(k) matching benefits when looking for new job opportunities.

 Historical 401(k) Maximum Contribution Limits

-To give you an idea of what the historical 401(k) maximum contribution limits for employees and employers, take a look at this chart I put together from the IRS database.
+To give you an idea of what the historical 401(k) maximum contribution limits for employees and employers have been, take a look at this chart I put together from the IRS database.

 As you can see from the chart, the employer's contribution limit is a significant portion of one's total 401(k) contribution plan.

 Therefore, each employee needs to choose an employer which has a high 401(k) match or profit sharing plan.
-Being able to contribute a maximum $56,000 a year in pre-tax retirement savings plans is huge.
+Being able to contribute a maximum $66,000 a year in pre-tax retirement savings is huge.

 During my last years of work, my old employer was contributing roughly $20,000 a year in profit sharing on top of my $16,500 a year in maximum contribution at the time.